 Keep these 5 things in mind as you go about your life insurance buying decision:

 The premium amount is generated based on the life cover amount that you opt for.
-As a rule of thumb, your life insurance cover should be at least 10 times your annual income.
+As a rule of thumb, You should have a life insurance cover of at least 10 times your annual income.
 You can also use our premium calculator to arrive at a premium estimate.

 The ideal tenure of your Life Insurance Policy should be your ‘Retirement Age minus your Current Age’.
-This means that if you are currently 35 years old and wish to retire by the age of 60, your policy tenure should be 25 years.
-Some policies also cover your whole life (up to 100 years of age).
-Popular term plans also offer high life insurance cover till age 75.
+This means that if you are currently 35 years old and wish to retire by the age of 65, your policy tenure should be 30 years or more.
+Popular term plans like Max Life Smart Term Plan (UIN: 104N113V04; A Non Linked Non Participating Individual Pure Risk Premium Life Insurance Plan) also offer long term life insurance cover until age 85 years.

-Add-ons are additional benefits along with the base cover, such as critical illness rider, accidental death benefit rider, waiver of premium rider, disability rider etc. You can read more about the various types of riders here.
-These are beneficial additions available at highly cost-effective premiums.
+Add-ons are additional benefits along with the base cover, such as critical illness rider, accidental death benefit rider, waiver of premium rider, disability rider, etc. These are beneficial additions which can be opted for by paying nominal premiums.

-Before buying a life insurance policy, it's important to be assure yourself on the credentials of your chosen life insurance company.
+Before buying a life insurance policy, it's important to assure yourself about the credentials of your chosen life insurance company.

-- Claims Settlement Ratio - This refers to the no. of claims paid by an insurance company for every 100 claims that were registered.
-At Max Life, 96.23% of the total claims were settled in 2015-16 (Src.
-Public Disclosure).
+1. Claims Settlement Ratio - This refers to the no. of claims paid by an insurance company for every 100 claims that were registered.
+At Max Life, 99.34% individual death claims paid in FY'21-22 (Src.
+As per Audited Financials FY 21-22).

-- Solvency Ratio - This is a ratio used to measure the financial stability of a company.
+3. Solvency Ratio - This is a ratio used to measure the financial stability of a company.
 It reflects the company’s ability to settle its long-term debts.
 A higher solvency ratio means that a company is comfortably placed to pay out claims.
-Max Life has a solvency ratio of 343%, more than 2.2 times the mandatory 150% which indicates our strong and stable financial position
+Max Life has a solvency ratio of 207%, more than 1.38 times the mandatory 150%, which indicates our strong and stable financial position.